Sathya Sai Baba: Proclamation

-On 8 March 1940, while living with his elder brother Seshama Raju in Uravakonda, a small town near Puttaparthi, 14-year-old Sathya was allegedly stung by a scorpion.
-He lost consciousness for several hours and in the next few days underwent a noticeable change in behaviour.
+Almost everything known about Sathya Sai Baba's early life stems from the hagiography that grew around him; these were narratives that hold special meaning to his devotees and are considered by them to be evidence of his divine nature.
+According to these sources, on 8 March 1940, while living with his elder brother Seshama Raju in Uravakonda (a small town near Puttaparthi), 14-year-old Sathya was stung by a scorpion.
+He lost consciousness for several hours and in the next few days underwent a noticeable change in behavior.
 There were "symptoms of laughing and weeping, eloquence and silence."
-It is claimed that then "he began to sing Sanskrit verses, a language of which it is alleged he had no prior knowledge."
-Doctors concluded his behaviour to be hysteria.
+It is claimed that "he began to sing Sanskrit verses, a language of which it is alleged he had no prior knowledge."
+Doctors concluded his behavior to be hysteria.
 Concerned, his parents brought Sathya back home to Puttaparthi and took him to many priests, doctors and exorcists.
 One of the exorcists at Kadiri, a town near Puttaparthi, went to the extent of torturing him with the aim of curing him.
+Having shaved Raju's head, he cut three crosses on his skull, then poured acid into the wounds.
+At this point, his parents called a stop to it.

-On 23 May 1940, Sathya called household members and reportedly materialised sugar candy (prasad) and flowers for them.
+On 23 May 1940, Sathya called household members and reportedly materialized sugar candy (prasad) and flowers for them.
 His father became furious at seeing this, thinking his son was bewitched.
 He took a stick and threatened to beat him if Sathya did not reveal who he really was, the young Sathya responded calmly and firmly "I am Sai Baba", a reference to Sai Baba of Shirdi.
 This was the first time he proclaimed himself to be the reincarnation of Sai Baba of Shirdi – a saint who became famous in the late 19th and early 20th centuries in Maharashtra and had died eight years before Sathya was born.
 It was then he came to be known as 'Sathya Sai Baba'.

+Several months later Sai Baba, on 20 October 1940, told his parents that he had "come to this world with a mission to re-establish the principle of Righteousness (Dharma), to motivate love for God and service to fellow man."
+Further elaborating in a letter (dated 25 May 1947) to his older brother Seshma, he stated "I have a task to foster all mankind and ensure for all of them lives full of bliss.
+I have a vow to lead all who stray away from the straight path, again into goodness and save them... to remove the sufferings of the poor and grant them what they lack."
+Personally stating, "I do not belong to any place.
+I am not attached to any name.
+I have no 'mine' or 'thine.'"